dentarg/auth0-blog/_posts/2016-10-25-documentdb-with-aspnetcore.markdown

 }
 ```

->Azure DocumentDB **does not support partial updates** at the time of this article's writing, if you try to do it, you will end up with a replaced document with fewer attributes that it originally had.
+>Azure DocumentDB **does not support partial updates** at the time of this article's writing.
+If you try to do it, you will end up with a replaced document with fewer attributes than it had originally.

 #### Deleting a document
 Deleting a document is as simple as: